Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/README.md

 ### Generate Solution Package

-NOTE: It is now recommended to use 'createSolutionV3.ps1' file instead of 'createSolutionV2.ps1'. 'createSolutionV2.ps1' is not recommended going forward. 'createSolutionV4.ps1' file is used for GitHub pipeline and is not used for local use.
+NOTE: It is now recommended to use 'createSolutionV3.ps1' file instead of 'createSolutionV2.ps1'. 'createSolutionV2.ps1' is not recommended going forward. 'createSolutionV4.ps1' file is used for GitHub pipeline and is not used for local use. `'createSolutionV3.ps1' requires 'commonFunctions.ps1' file which is placed under 'Tools\Create-Azure-Sentinel-Solution\common' path and this file 'commonFunctions.ps1' has all core logic to create package.`

 To generate the solution package, run the `createSolutionV3.ps1` script in the automation folder, `Tools/Create-Azure-Sentinel-Solution/V3`.
 > Ex.
 From repository root, run: `./Tools/Create-Azure-Sentinel-Solution/V3/createSolutionV3.ps1`